kTheLemon/UC-standard-format/STANDARD.md

 ```

 # Compressing
-Everything after the `UC;` header must be encoded through z-lib then Base64-encoded.
+Everything after the `UC;` header must be compressed through zlib then Base64-encoded.
 If this step isn't taken then the header must be modified to be `-UC;` instead.

 # Universal Cell ID's
 Some cells have universal ID's.
 Those should be stored as raw text, while cells with non-universal ID's should have a `+` at the start.
 The list of universal ID's is:
+- `empty` means an empty cell (AKA nothing),
 - `mover` means the standard cell machine mover,
-- `gen` means the standard cell machine mover,
+- `gen` means the standard cell machine generator,
-- `rotcw` means the standard cell machine mover,
+- `rotcw` means the standard clockwise cell machine rotator,
-- `rotccw` means the standard cell machine mover,
+- `rotccw` means the standard counterclockwise cell machine rotator,
-- `rot180` means the standard cell machine mover,
+- `rot180` means the standard 180-degree cell machine rotator,
-- `push` means the standard cell machine mover,
+- `push` means the standard cell machine push cell,
-- `slide` means the standard cell machine mover,
+- `slide` means the standard cell machine 2-sided push cell with parallel pushable sides,
-- `wall` means the standard cell machine mover,
+- `wall` means the standard cell machine unpushable cell,
-- `trash` means the standard cell machine mover,
+- `trash` means the standard cell machine trash cell,
-- `enemy` means the standard cell machine mover,
+- `enemy` means the standard cell machine enemy,

+## Backgrounds

+- `place` means a placeable spot.
+- `void` means a background that looks like the outside of the grid.

+## Extension
+- `ghost` means an ungeneratable wall,
+- `freeze` means a cell that stops all orthogonally adjacent cells from updating,
+- `shield` means a cell that prevents all orthogonally adjacent destroyer cells (cells that can be destroyed from being moved into) from being destroyed and destroying,
+- `push1` means a one-directional cell that in its default rotation can only be pushed to the right,
+- `push2` means a two-directional cell that in its default rotation can be pushed to the right or upwards,
+- `push3` means a three-directional cell that in its default rotation can be pushed to the right, upwards or downwards,
+- `rep` means a pushable cell that pushed a copy of the cell in front of it to its front (kinda like a front-to-front generator),
+- `enemy:n` means an enemy with n amount of health (can destroy n cells before dying) (weak enemy is `enemy:0`, normal is `enemy:1`, strong is `enemy:2`, etc...),
+- `bomb:n` means a bomb with a width and height of n (bomb:0 is an enemy, )